colton-gabertan/Wallarm-Solutions-Engineer-Challenge/solution/README.md

         - juice-shop.home.lab
       secretName: juice-shop-certificate-secret
 ```
-> **Note**: Annotations may also be set via kubectl, post-deployment.
+Annotations may also be set via kubectl, post-deployment.
 More details will be found in the [official documentation](https://docs.wallarm.com/admin-en/installation-kubernetes-en/#step-2-enabling-traffic-analysis-for-your-ingress)

+>**Troubleshooting Ingress Configurations:**
-It is important to note that we specify the annotations.
+>It is important to note that we specify the annotations.
 This is what enables traffic analysis for our ingress. `nginx.ingress.kubernetes.io/wallarm-mode` will typically be set to `monitor`, which will simply log detected attacks; however, we can also set it to `block` in order to have Wallarm actually serve the proper response.
+>

-`nginx.ingress.kubernetes.io/wallarm-application` may also be set to provide some delineation between web apps.
+>`nginx.ingress.kubernetes.io/wallarm-application` may also be set to provide some delineation between web apps.
 This helps us stay organized within the cloud console if we have many apps behind this proxy.
 The `ingressClassName: nginx` is also specified, since I have other ingress providers such as `traefik` configured within my own environment.

 #### 2. Reaching the OWASP Juice Shop & Testing Wallarm Traffic Analysis